Located in - leeds

 What is the unit like?

-The unit has six single rooms each with a bed, washbasin, cot and wardrobe.
+The unit has eight single rooms each with a bed, washbasin, cot and wardrobe.
 There is a lounge with television, DVD player and music system.
 There is a kitchen area with fridge, microwave and toaster, and laundry facilities are available.
 Breast-feeding is welcomed throughout the unit, there is also a milk kitchen for preparing bottles; each mother has a cupboard for formula milk and a cold water steriliser.
 There are quiet areas for visiting, a conservatory and enclosed courtyard.
 We have a nursery well equipped with toys for infants.

 Will my baby and I be safe on the unit?

 The unit is only accessible to designated staff.
 There is a video-intercom system controlling the entry of patients and visitors.
 We continually make assessments of patient and infant safety.
 Rarely, if a risk cannot be safely managed on the Mother and Baby Unit, a mother may temporarily need to be transferred to an alternative unit.

 How often can people visit?
 Can older children visit?